alfiecg24/limera1n-pwner/README.md

 # Features

 * Fully functioning limera1n pwner, written completely in Python
+* Put a supported device into pwned DFU mode
 * Fix for PyUSB having no backend
 * Support for macOS Monterey and higher